 With 2024 now behind us and the first months of 2025 underway, here’s a recap of what the HeatSmart Alliance has been up to!
 We’ll start by discussing our coaching and outreach efforts.
 Upcoming blogs will put the spotlight on membership growth and changes in our organization, as well as what our technology working group accomplished last year.

-In 2024, the Alliance coached more than 130 homeowners on adopting heat pumps for their homes.
-Many of those who learned from our coaches have begun replacing their fossil-fuel-powered HVAC systems with air-to-air or ground-source heat pumps.
-The rest of the coaching clients are well informed about what to do should they decide to heat smart in the future!
-The Alliance also offered a 5-session coach-training course to over 30 trainees from 24 communities across Massachusetts, who will be able to give one-on-one advice about comparing heat pump technologies, choosing an installer, and reading quotes to homeowners near them.
-In addition, the Alliance broadened its efforts to mentor community-based organizations that wanted coaching programs of their own.
+In 2024, the Alliance coached more than 130 homeowners across Massachusetts on adopting heat pumps.
+Many of those who learned from its coaches have begun replacing their fossil-fuel-powered HVAC systems with air-to-air and ground-source heat pumps.
+The rest of the coaching clients are well-informed about what to do if they decide to decarbonize their homes in the future!

-To date, more than a dozen eastern Massachusetts communities have started local heat pump coaching programs, and they reach out to us regularly for training and advice.
-Other communities in Massachusetts and from other states have sought help from our organization as well.
-Recently, York Ready for Climate Action in Maine spoke about starting their climate program and the support they received from the Alliance at our monthly meeting.
+In addition, the Alliance broadened its efforts to mentor community-based organizations that want coaching programs of their own.
+To date, more than a dozen communities across Massachusetts have started local heat pump coaching programs, and they reach out to the Alliance regularly for training and advice.
+Groups from other states have sought help from the organization, as well.
+Check out what York Ready for Climate Action in Maine said about starting their climate program at an Alliance monthly meeting.

 Outreach